zfit/zfit-tutorials/README.rst

 Introduction
 ++++++++++++

-A more extensive introduction that shows the most crucial aspects and possibilities.
+A more extensive introduction that shows the most crucial aspects.

 Components
 -----------